Feramance/qBitrr/README.md

 services:
   qbitrr:
     image: feramance/qbitrr:latest
-    user: 1000:1000 # Required to ensure teh container is run as the user who has perms to see the 2 mount points and the ability to write to the CompletedDownloadFolder mount
+    user: 1000:1000 # Required to ensure the container is run as the user who has perms to see the 2 mount points and the ability to write to the CompletedDownloadFolder mount
     tty: true # Ensure the output of docker-compose logs qBitrr are properly colored.
     restart: unless-stopped
     # networks: This container MUST share a network with your Sonarr/Radarr instances